neutralusername/Systemge/README.md

   - Nodes function as both Server and Client.
   - Nodes are configured with Endpoints of other Nodes to establish connections.
   - During connection, the Server notifies the Client of its interested Topics.
+  - Messages are shared from Client to Server, except for Responses to synchronous Requests.
   - Runtime connections to other Nodes are supported.

 ### Dashboard